gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

     }

 We can use that in our function that gets points for a curve.
-First we'll check if the cuvry is too curvy.
+First we'll check if the curve is too curvy.
 If so we'll subdivide, if not we'll add the points in.

     function getPointsOnBezierCurveWithSplitting(points, offset, tolerance, newPoints) {